 March is Women’s History Month, and March 8 is International Women’s Day.
-To celebrate, we thought this would be a great time to honor 10 female animal rights activists who have dedicated their lives to wildlife conservation.
+To celebrate, we thought this would be a great time to honor 15 female heroes who are outspoken animal rights activists.

 DR. JANE GOODALL